-Figure 2.13 shows the "Performance Information" table.
-You see that the procedure ran asymmetrically in distributed mode.
-The numeric results shown in Figure 2.14 agree with the previous analyses.
+Figure 3.14 shows the "Performance Information" and "Data Access Information" tables.
+You see that the procedure ran in distributed mode and that the input data were read in parallel asymmetric mode.
+The numeric results shown in Figure 3.15 agree with the previous analyses.